smart-data-models/dataModel.MachineLearning/SubscriptionQuery/doc/spec_IT.md

               type: string
           type: object
         format:
-          description: 'Property.
-Format of the output'
+          description: Format of the output
           type: string
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *subscriptionquery_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     q:
-      description: 'Query that shall be matched by Entities in order to be retrieved.
-Defined in NGSI-LD standard.'
+      description: Query that shall be matched by Entities in order to be retrieved.
+Defined in NGSI-LD standard
       type: string
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri